 Bradley Cooper Finds 'Silver Linings' Everywhere

-Bradley Cooper, who is nominated for an Academy Award for his performance as the bipolar Pat Solitano in Silver Linings Playbook, tells Fresh Air's Terry Gross that he and director David O. Russell approached the role with the idea that Cooper would "play as real and authentic as [h]e could."
+Bradley Cooper, who was nominated for an Academy Award for his performance as the bipolar Pat Solitano in Silver Linings Playbookand is currently starring in Derek Cianfrance's The Place Beyond the Pines, tells Fresh Air's Terry Gross that he and director David O. Russell approached his Playbook role with the idea that Cooper would "play as real and authentic as [h]e could."

-The role is informed by Russell's son, who has been diagnosed with bipolar disorder.
+The part was informed by Russell's son, who's been diagnosed with bipolar disorder.
 Says Cooper: "I definitely felt that anchor for [Russell]."

 The film itself is adapted from the novel of the same name by Matthew Quick, and the Pat character is integral to the line it walks between comedy and drama.